 The Pedagogical and Psychological Advisory Centre in Żnin is one of many facilities that DrOmnibus has successfully cooperated with to provide support for children with SEND and their parents.
 Thanks to the goodwill of the centre’s Director, Barbara Szewczyk, and its employees, especially Karina Mróz-Owczarzak, children with SEND are now able to use our apps […]

-When Antoś began his work with the Inclusive Education app, he almost never talked, only answering ‘yes’ or ‘no’ to questions from his teacher.
+When Anthony began his work with the ABA DrOmnibus app, he almost never talked, only answering ‘yes’ or ‘no’ to questions from his teacher.
 If he was feeling particularly lively, he would sometimes say a few sentences.
-However, he never talked with his peers, even though he showed willingness to play with them, as Magdalena […]
+However, he never talked with his peers, even though he showed willingness to play with them.
+The boy also […]

-Fifteen children from the Primary School No. 27 in Gdańsk continue learning with the DrOmnibus Inclusive Education app.
+Fifteen children from the Primary School No. 27 in Gdańsk continue learning with the ABA DrOmnibus app.
 You can already see the effects.
 The children began by playing games that taught them particular themes: colours, shapes, fruits, vegetables, digits, emotions, occupations, animals and parts of the body.
-This form of education caught their attention […]
+This form of education caught their attention right […]

 Alex is entranced by the app